bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/module4-web-application-deployment/guided-project.md

 From the command line, create a `Procfile` in the root of your `twitoff-DS##` project folder.

 Next, we'll install a more Heroku-friendly way of starting up our Flask web server.
-We'llinstall a tool called `gunicorn` and we'll tell Heroku in the `Procfile` how to use gunicorn to start up our app.
+We'll install a tool called `gunicorn` and we'll tell Heroku in the `Procfile` how to use gunicorn to start up our app.
+Please note: gunicorn does not work on Windows.
+Windows users should skip the installation, but you still need the Procfile specified in the next step after installation.

 `pipenv install gunicorn`